kushaldas/pym/docs/operatorsexpressions.rst

 Type Conversions
 ================

 We have to do the type conversions manually.
-Like
+Like:
 ::

     float(string) -> float value